 The workshops take place on Sundays, are open to all, and can be taken singly or in a series.
 Attendees of all six workshops receive a certificate of program completion.

 To register for the Advocacy Training Project, click here.

 Human Trafficking Outreach Project

-Human trafficking is a modern-day form of slavery in which people are coerced or sold into labor or as sex workers.
+Human trafficking is modern-day slavery in which people are coerced or sold into labor or as sex workers.
 It exists in Los Angeles and around the globe.